aecorn/dnd5e-alcohol/README.md

 ## Alcoholic Monsters

-- Booze Drake
+### Booze Drake
+- Has a breath weapon that can add inebriation points to characters.

-- Rum Gremlin
+### Rum Gremlin
+- Drunk characters might be frightened by the sight of a Rum Gremlin.

+### Swarm of Rum Gremlins
-- Swarm of Rum Gremlins
+- Drunk characters might be frightened by the sight of the Swarm of Rum Gremlins.
+- The swarm might make characters in their space affected by a drink
+- Their Tequila spitup can add inebriation points to characters.

-- Keg Golem
+### Keg Golem
+- Can use an action to "open tap" and make a slippery trail, that characters might slip on if they cross it.

 ## Alcohol-Themed Items
-- Barroom Knucks
+- Barroom Knucks: Improves unarmed strikes and improved weapon damage while drunk.
-- Drunkard's third leg
+- Drunkard's third leg: Adds extra movement when gaining alcoholic conditions.
-- Head Cleaner
+- Head Cleaner: 10 sobering points in one bottle.

 ## Alcohol-Themed Feats
 - Deep Gut